 Unlike the United States, most countries do not have an "official" poverty measure, making international comparisons difficult.
 In a recent study however, Timothy Smeeding constructed and compared poverty rates across a select group of developed countries using data collected between 1997 and 2000.
 He defined the poor as those with disposable income (adjusted for household size) less than 50% of the national median.
 By this measure, the U.S. poverty rate (17%) was the highest among the 11 countries included in the study.
 Four of the five countries with the highest poverty rates in this study were Anglophone countries.
 Similar studies that include Australia (another Anglophone country) have found its poverty rate to be just below that of the U.S.

-The lowest state poverty rate in the country in the 2008 to 2010 span was in New Hampshire (7.1%).
-At the other extreme, the highest poverty rates were in Louisiana, the District of Columbia, New Mexico, Arizona and Mississippi (between 18 and 21.3%).
-(Learn more about poverty in the west coast states of California, Oregon, and Washington here.)
+The lowest state poverty rate in the country in the 2010 to 2012 span was in New Hampshire (7.4%).
+At the other extreme, the highest poverty rates were in Louisiana, Mississippi, New Mexico, the District of Columbia, Georgia, Arizona and Arkansas (between 18 and 21.2%).

-Continuing longstanding patterns of racial and ethnic disadvantage, poverty in 2010 was higher among ethnic and racial minorities.
-Poverty rates were highest among blacks and Hispanics, with a little over one in four members of these groups counted as poor in 2010 (27.4% and 26.6%, respectively).
-Poverty was lowest among non-Hispanic whites (9.9%).
-The poverty rate increased significantly between 2009 and 2010 for all racial/ethnic groups except Asians.
-The increase was greatest for blacks, for whom the poverty rate increased 1.6 percentage points between 2009 and 2010.
+Continuing longstanding patterns of racial and ethnic disadvantage, poverty in 2012 was higher among ethnic and racial minorities.
+Poverty rates were highest among blacks and Hispanics, with a little over one in four members of these groups counted as poor in 2010 (27.2% and 25.6%, respectively).
+Poverty was lowest among non-Hispanic whites (9.7%).